Fort York: Ramparts

 The fort's buildings are surrounded by bastioned, stone-lined earthwork designed to absorb incoming cannon fire; with room for palisades to be placed on the earthen walls to prevent land assaults.
 Although land reclamation projects in the 18th and 19th centuries made the fort no longer situated along the Toronto waterfront, the original shoreline embankment is still visible outside the southern ramparts of the fort.

 The location of the ramparts has also been modified throughout the decades, with the ramparts having been refortified/rebuilt in 1838, the 1860s, and the 1930s.
 In 1916, the northeastern portion of the ramparts was demolished to make way for the Bathurst streetcar route.
 The northeastern portion of the ramparts was rebuilt in the 1930s when the municipal government was restoring the rest of the fort.
 However, due to the growth of the Railway Lands in the previous decade, the northern portion of the ramparts was rebuilt further south from its original location; with the wall's reconstruction also necessitating the demolition of a barracks.
-During the same period, the fort's southern ramparts were also raised 1.6 m from its earlier configuration, and moved approximately 5 m north.
+During the same period, the fort's southern ramparts were also raised 1.6 m from its earlier configuration and moved approximately 5 m north.

 The fort and its ramparts have nine gun placements, although the fort's design had intended for more gun placement in other strategic areas inside the fort during wartime.
-The central "circular battery" on the fort's southern ramparts was expanded in 1828 in order to accommodate more guns.
+The central "circular battery" on the fort's southern ramparts was expanded in 1828 to accommodate more guns.
 Palisades were erected along the earthen wall during the 1860s, in addition to the construction of parapets, and an additional seven-gun battery along the southern ramparts.